Jessica Chastain: Early life and education

 In 1998, Chastain finished her education at the American Academy of Dramatic Arts and made her professional stage debut as Juliet in a production of Romeo and Juliet staged by TheatreWorks, a company in the San Francisco Bay Area.
 The production led her to audition for the Juilliard School in New York City, where she was soon accepted and granted a scholarship funded by actor Robin Williams.
 In her first year at the school, Chastain suffered from anxiety and was worried about being dropped from the program, spending most of her time reading and watching films.
 She later remarked that her participation in a successful production of The Seagull during her second year helped build her confidence.
 She graduated from the school with a Bachelor of Fine Arts degree in 2003.
+In 2025, Chastain announced she was enrolled in a "mid-career" Master of Public Administration program at the Harvard Kennedy School.